LASOR: Learning Accurate 3D Human Pose and Shape Via Synthetic Occlusion-Aware Data and Neural Mesh Rendering: Related Work

-\textbf{Synthetic training data:} When the dataset is not enough to solve the problem, synthetic data is one option.
-Several papers have explored the use of synthetic data in training systems for human pose and shape estimation.
-To make up for the scarcity of in-the-wild training data with diverse and accurate body shape labels, \cite{STRAPS2020BMVC} proposed STRAPS, a system that utilises proxy representations, such as silhouettes and 2D joints, as inputs to a shape and pose regression neural network, which is trained with synthetic training data.
-Some cutting and pasting methods, like \cite{bin2020adversarial, girshick2011object, zhang2020object}, to yield novel samples.
+\textbf{Synthetic training data.} When the data is too scarce to solve the problem, synthetic data becomes an option.
+Several papers explore the use of synthetic data in training for human pose and shape estimation.
+To make up for the scarcity of in-the-wild training data with diverse and accurate body shape labels, Sengupta et al. \cite{STRAPS2020BMVC} propose STRAPS, a system that utilizes proxy representations, such as silhouettes and 2D joints, as inputs to a shape and pose regression neural network, which is trained with synthetic training data.
+Some methods \cite{bin2020adversarial,zhang2020object} try to obtain novel samples either by adding virtual objects to existing datasets or by pasting segmented body parts with various semantic granularity.
+However, while inter-person occlusion is common in 3D human pose estimation scenarios, the inter-person occlusion is rarely synthesized explicitly.